Overview of Ovarian Cancer

 Incidence and Prevalence of Ovarian Cancer

 Ovarian cancer is a disease that principally affects middle and upper-class women in industrialized nations.
-It is uncommon in underdeveloped countries, perhaps because of different dietary factors in these regions (see also Causes of Ovarian Cancer).
+It is uncommon in underdeveloped countries, perhaps because of different dietary and environmental factors in these regions.
 Among American women, ovarian cancer is the fifth most common cancer, and it is the leading cause of death from all types of gynecologic cancer.

 There are marked differences in survival among patients with ovarian cancer, depending on factors such as age, cancer stage, and tissue type.
 Younger patients tend to fare better in all stages than do older patients, whereas race does not play a factor, as it does in other cancers.
 Survival rates are similar in black and white women.